 Then I found out that Indie Lee is actually a real person.
 And she has an incredible story.
 Spoiler alert: A brush with death became the impetus for creating a clean skincare line (and whipping up the first formulas in her own kitchen!).

-Now, the brand can be found everywhere from Saks to Anthropologie, and most recently, Nordstrom.
+Now, the brand can be found everywhere from Sephora to Anthropologie, and most recently, Nordstrom.
 When Indie was in town for the launch, I got to sit down with her to chat about how she got started, and all things green beauty.
 I'll warn you now, her positivity is infectious!

 First of all, it's so exciting to meet you!

 Stop!
 I was like, "Oh my goodness.
 Yay!
 People want to meet me!"
 I'm just a regular Joe person.

 I'm obsessed with your line.
 But I will confess, I didn't know that you were actually a person when I bought your products.
 I thought it was just a cool name!

 That is the highest compliment, when a beauty editor says, "You know what?
 I can get anything I want.
 But I want to buy her stuff."

 Thank you so much.
 The whole thing is surreal.
 It's a dream come true.